 Best Action Shooter: Nikon D7500

-Nikon's D7500 is a top of the line APS-C camera.
+Nikon's D7500 is a top-of-the-line APS-C camera.
 It's an update to the slightly beefier and older flagship, the Nikon D500.
 I've been shooting wildlife and action with this camera since its release in 2017, and it's still one of the best-selling cameras in DSLR land for good reason.
 With a thick grip and a lightweight, water-sealed body, the D7500 is at home with everything from landscapes to wildlife to portraits.
 This is a package deal that includes two kit lenses and a camera bag, and it's a bargain that's tough to beat.

 The D7500 features a 20.9 MP sensor, ISO range up to 51,200, 4K UHD video recording, tiltable rear touchscreen LCD, large viewfinder, and 51 AF points.
 There's an abundance of dials and programmable buttons on the D7500.
-Changing ISO sensitivity is as easy as depressing the ISO button on the top of the camera, and moving between the viewfinder and live view screen happens via a back panel button as well.
-For experienced photographers or those who want to grow into their camera, the D7500 is sturdy, trusted choice.
+Changing ISO sensitivity is as easy as depressing the ISO button on the top of the camera.
+Moving between the viewfinder and live view screen happens via a back panel button.
+For experienced photographers or those who want to grow into their cameras, the D7500 is sturdy, trusted choice.

 I have one gripe with this camera after a few years of use, and that's with the software Nikon uses.
 Called Smartbridge, Nikon's proprietary software is built into the camera and also available as a free app.
 It's supposed to make moving photos from your camera to your phone easier.
 It's not.
 Though software upgrades have made it more stable, it's still hit or miss on the D7500.
 If you don't mind downloading photos via memory card or are patient enough to wait out slow transfers with Smartbridge, this isn't an issue.
 For most, this is an excellent addition to your camera kit and one that will help up your skills.